 We had to wait for a few hours before it would be ready, so we walked to a nearby fish store and looked around.
 We soon got tired of that so we went back.
 Dad got out the computer and was on the Internet for most of the time.
 I watched him a lot and looked at bikes.
 It was a long morning.

 Finally the bike was finished.
-We got to see what was wrong with it and found that one rod that was very important had burned and broken into several pieces!
+We got to see what was wrong with it and found that one rod that was very important had burned and

 We got on the road again after putting the last bags on the bike.
 The day was clear and enjoyed the good weather.
 We traveled a little, then stopped and got some dinner.
 After that we went on a bit more and stopped for some oil and gas.